AdamConner-NIKE/Asset-Delivery-Challenge/README.md

 Ok, let's get started on the questions.

 ## Question 1
-Provide 2 examples of possible ways to model the game board.
+Provide 2 examples of possible data structures to describe the game board.
 Think about an empty board, partially completed, and fully completed.

 ## Question 2
 Using your favorite model from Question 1, Write a method that takes a game board as input and returns which player has won.